thsunkid/claude-proxy/README.md

 # Claude Local Proxy Server

 A lightweight proxy server for Anthropic's Claude API that handles authentication and request forwarding.
-Running this to overcome the "CORS requests are not allowed for this Organization because of custom retention settings." error.
+As [Anthropic doesn't support CORS](https://github.com/anthropics/anthropic-sdk-typescript/issues/219#issuecomment-1830324926), this is the recommended way to avoid the error `CORS requests are not allowed for ...` when using Claude in frontend.

 ## Prerequisites